Travelling in Vietnam During Tet

 Visit the flower street

 Nguyen Hue Street in downtown Saigon gets transformed into a flower street over Tết.
 The busy walking street is decorated in thousands of lucky yellow flowers and ornate decorations.
-It’s open from the 25th-31st January 2017.
+It’s open from the 13th-19th February 2018.
 Ten other surrounding streets will be dolled up with lights and decorations this year so prepare to look up and get lost.

 Enjoy the empty streets